NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 If the original text is `Personify is awesome!` the configuration above will replace the element with `Wild Apricot is awesome!`.
 It simply searches for the the `Default Text` and when found uses the `English Replacement Text`.

 The `replace_delay` function waits a preset number of seconds before making a replacement to allow any other Javascript to execute before making element changes.
+This is particularly useful on any content that is rendered with Javascript, such as the membership directory gadget.
+If you are having trouble with EZ Web Designer rendering changes, try the `replace_delay` function.

 In the above examples, the `English Replacement Text` can be replaced with `Alternative Language Text` if multilingual mode is turned on.